 Summer weather in Rome is pretty hot, especially in the city center.
 So if you are wondering what to wear in Rome in July and August, I definitely recommend including some pairs of shorts in your Rome summer packing list.

-You can use them just about everywhere except in the religious sites.
-For this, you will need to wear something longer, which takes to our next point.
+You can use them just about everywhere except on religious sites.
+For this, you will need to wear something longer, which takes us to our next point.